YouTube Partner Program policies

 Make sure your content adds value, and is unique and relevant.
 We’ve included some examples of content that doesn’t meet these standards, which means it can’t be monetized.
 This list is not exhaustive.

-- Content with limited value add.
+- Reused content.
 This is content that doesn’t provide significant original commentary, or educational value.
 It may also mean that we’ve identified that large portions of your channel either completely match other content, or are noticeably similar.
 Examples include:

 - Third-party videos stitched together with minimal to no changes